 Weirdly, no source seems to want an assessment of “proportionality” – i.e. does the purpose justify the processing.
 But it’s in the GDPR, so think about it here!

-Seems to work to consider individual rights here, too: According to Art 29s need to look at
+Seems to work to consider individual rights here, too (ICO confirms this).
+According to Art 29s need to look at:

 information provided to the data subject (Articles 12, 13 and 14);